Blooket Hacks Guide for Students and Teachers

 What other classroom platforms emphasize

-Many classroom platforms emphasize deeper item level analytics and stronger gradebook integration Blooket stands out for variety of game formats and social motivation The most effective classroom designs borrow engagement mechanisms from Blooket and pair them with tools that provide stronger analytics as needed
+Many classroom platforms emphasize deeper item-level analytics and stronger gradebook integration Blooket stands out for a variety of game formats and social motivation.
+The most effective classroom designs borrow engagement mechanisms from Blooket and pair them with tools that provide stronger analytics as needed.

 What successful teachers consistently do